akamai/edgeworkers-examples/edgekv/examples/hello-world/readme.md

 Let's assume you added a behavior containing the EWID associated with this example to your Akamai property under a match condition for path `http://mysite.com/helloworld`.

+Note: mysite.com is not an actual site used for this example.
+Please replace with your own site domain.

 You can test this out using the following curl command:

 ```